Communications & Media

 Key employability skills

 Graduates can use their skills across a range of careers.
-It is vital for you to not only become more aware of the skills you will gain through your course and other experiences, and also to learn to effectively articulate these skills to prospective employers.
+It is important to understand what skills you will gain in your course and related experiences and build the capacity to articulate these skills clearly to prospective employers.

 The following is a sample list of key skills adapted from the QAA UK subject benchmark statement for this discipline.
 The full skills list can be found at QAA UK.